Lincoln's sparrow: Habitat and distribution

-Their breeding habitat is subalpine and montane zones across Canada, Alaska, and the northeastern and western United States, although they are less common in the eastern parts of their range.
+Its breeding habitat is subalpine and montane zones across Canada, Alaska, and the northeastern and western United States, although they are less common in the eastern parts of their range.
 They are found mainly in wet thickets, shrubby bogs, and moss-dominated habitats.
 They prefer to be near dense shrub cover and their nests are well-concealed shallow open cups on the ground under vegetation.
 At lower elevations, they can also be found in mixed deciduous groves, mixed shrub-willows, and black spruce-tamarack bogs.
 They primarily use the ground and base of willows for foraging, whereas they use tall trees and willow branches for singing.

-During migration, they live in thickets and bushes, particularly in riparian zones.
+During migration, it lives in thickets and bushes, particularly in riparian zones.
 They use lowlands such as the Great Plains and Great Basin, as well as urban and suburban habitats in the east.
 Their migration period starts between May 13 to 30 and lasts until August 20 to September 20.
 Their southern habitats over the winter include tropical evergreen and deciduous forests, arid and humid pine-oak forests, Pacific swamp forests, and arid subtropical scrub.

-Their wintering range extends from the southern United States down to Mexico and northern Central America; they are passage migrants over much of the United States, except in the west.
+Its wintering range extends from the southern United States down to Mexico and northern Central America; they are passage migrants over much of the United States, except in the west.
 In 2010, a Lincoln's sparrow was observed for the first time in the Dominican Republic, and there have also been several records of this species in montane regions of Haiti.
 However, the skulking behavior of this bird and their preference for densely-covered habitats makes it difficult to accurately describe the full range of this species.